reportportal/docs/src/md/src/QualityGates/QualityGates.md

 :question: When you use "latest", the system will use the latest launch with a specified launch name, which has been run before the analyzed launch.
 If you want to specify a baseline, you also can add launch attributes.
 In this case, the system will use the latest launch with specified launch name and attributes, which have been run before the analyzed launch.

-## Qulaity Gate Edit
+## Quality Gate Edit

 If user edit Quality Gates, previous reports for these Quality Gates would not be recalculated.

-If you want to recalculate Quality Gate with a new values, please chekc section ### How to recalculate Qulaity Gates.
+If you want to recalculate Quality Gate with a new values, please check the  section ###How to recalculate Quality Gates.